-Note that the same definition applies if was $\|.\|_*$ a semi-norm. \end{definition} \begin{remark}The logarithmic norm can be evaluated for the standard norms, in fact, the following expression can be used for the $\ell_\infty$ norm:
+Note that the same definition applies if $\|.\|_*$ is a semi-norm. \end{definition} \begin{remark}The logarithmic norm can be evaluated for the standard norms.
+For instance, the following expression can be used for the $\ell_\infty$ norm: